You’ve probably heard: Online Estate Agents are a shitload cheaper than using the regular high-street agent.

 How much do your local high-street agents charge?

 To get the most accurate result from the calculator, it’s best to contact a few of your local agents to find out their commission rate, and then adjust the ‘rate input’ accordingly.
-The default value is set as 2%, because that’s the average.
+The default value is set as 2%, because that’s the average (or thereabouts).

 According to this article on the HomeOwners Alliance website, high-street estate agents usually charge a percentage fee, which can be anywhere between 0.75% and 3.5% of the agreed selling price.